marinadunn/europa-chaos-ML/README.md

 # Detection and Segmentation of Ice Blocks in Europa's Chaos Terrain Using Mask R-CNN

-Automated instance segmentation for ice blocks within Europa's chaos terrain using corrected NASA Galileo images.
+Instance segmentation for ice blocks within Europa's chaos terrain using corrected NASA Galileo images.

 ## Data

 The project utilizes imaging data from regional image mosaic maps ("RegMaps") produced by NASA's Galileo Solid State Imager (SSI) and photogrammetrically corrected by the [USGS Astrogeology Science Center](https://astrogeology.usgs.gov/search/map/Europa/Mosaic/Equirectangular_Mosaics_of_Europa_v3) as part of [Bland et al. 2021](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021EA001935).

-The labels used for model training are created by Alyssa C. Mills and are available publicly on [Zenodo](https://zenodo.org/records/10162452).

 The data for each chaos region can be found in the `data` directory.
 Smaller image and mask tiles generated as part of the hyperparameter search process are stored in a new directory `processed_data`, and are sorted into training and testing subsets (`img_train`, `img_test`, `lbl_train`, `lbl_test`).